 The network bandwidth is another hard constraint for AdaEdge.
+Broadband networks are popular in all the countries in the world.
+However, the low bandwidth networks are still popular and they play critical roles in the modern IoT ecosystem.
 The network bandwidth varies depending on the network connection technology.
 In practice, the bandwidth changes for a cellular network from 0.01 Mbps to 200 Mbps.
 In addition, the network bandwidth varies significantly in cases of network congestion or edge device movement.
 Network disconnection is typical for IoT edge devices in some harsh environments.
 AdaEdge is able to handle all different network connection cases and provide proper data ingestion and compression solutions accordingly.